North Charford: History

 In the beginning of the 13th century Hamo de Bachamton and Geoffrey son of John held the manor conjointly.
 Around 1280 William Gerberd held the manor, which passed to his heir John Gerberd.
 Alice was holding it in 1316.
 Her son William Gerberd sold the manor before 1353 to Walter Abarowe, on whose death it passed to his widow Isabel.
 She subsequently married Hugh Tyrell, and died in 1370, leaving a son and heir John Abarowe.
 The manor remained in the Abarowe family down to the 17th century.
 It was purchased in the 18th century by Thomas Archer, or his nephew Henry Archer, who was holding it at the time of his death in 1768.
 It then followed the same descent as Hale until the 19th century, when it was sold to John Coventry of Burgate manor.

 A chapel was built by the beginning of the 14th century.
 It is said to have been founded for one priest "to sing in the same chapel for the ease of the inhabitants of the manor of North Chartforde."
 The chapel with its tithes is mentioned in 1628, but before 1727 it was in ruins, and there is no trace of it at the present day.

 North Charford was an ancient parish, usually considered separate from that of South Charford.
 The population of North Charford in 1870 was just 70 people living in 15 houses.
 By the beginning of the 20th century North Charford consisted of only a few scattered houses and the old manor-house, converted in 1880 by Professor Wrightson into an agricultural college.
-The civil parish of North Charford was abolished in 1932.
+In 1931 the parish had a population of 198.
+On 1 April 1932 the parish was abolished and merged with Breamore and Hale.